 Soon after then, the fighter went on defeat Chad Mendes, Jose Aldo consecutively in a span of only six months.
 Volkanovski earned $180,000 and $140,000 respectively from both the fights.
 He also got his first performance bonus in the fight against Chad Mendes.

 Finally, after all these wins, Alexander got his first title shot and co-main event fight against Max Holloway at UFC 245.
 The Great didn’t let go of the opportunity rather grabbed it with both hands to become the featherweight champion by defeating Max via a decision victory.
 Volkanovski earned a fight purse of $280,000.

-Alexander’s most recent fight was against Max Holoway.
-A rematch fight to defend the title against the former champion Holloway.
+Alexander’s fight against Max Holoway was a rematch fight to defend the title against the former champion Holloway.
 However, Volkanovski cemented his seat on the throne of featherweight championship by defending the title against Max.
 This fight at UFC 251 was his biggest payday where he earned a fight purse of $390,000.